Catalogue Debt - Could I get my catalogue debts written off?

-What Happens If I Fall Behind with My Payments?
+What Happens If I Fall Behind with My Catalogue Debt Payments?

 If you fall behind with your catalogue payments, in the first instance, your creditor will simply ask you to catch up with your arrears.
 If you are able to do this, then you will be allowed to continue making payments in the agreed way.
-If you are unable to then the account will default.
+If you are unable to pay, then the credit account will default.
 This will mean that your account is closed and you will be no longer able to make any purchases.
 This does not close the debts however.

-Catalogue companies will often sell the debt to a Debt Collection Agency or they will take legal action to reclaim their lost money.
+Catalogue companies will often sell the debts to a Debt Collection Agency or they will take legal action to reclaim their lost money.

-Catalogue debt is not like Hire Purchase.
+Catalogue debts are not like a Hire Purchase agreement.
 Your creditor will not attempt to repossess your purchased goods and you are not able to simply cancel the agreement and give the items back.

 Can I Cancel My Catalogue Debt?

-If you are having trouble paying your Catalogue bills or if you have other unsecured debts that are beginning to get out of control, then the following solutions may be right for you:
+If you are finding it difficult to pay catalogue debts or if you have other unsecured debts that are beginning to get out of control, then the following solutions may be right for you: